 How to check whether a specific order is from a ghost listing in Linnworks:

-b) Open Orders BETA: Right-click on the order -> View order -> Properties -> Order XML
+- Go to Open Orders > right-click on the order -> View order -> Properties -> Order XML

 - In the XML check OrderWithItems -> Order -> FulfilmentChannel - in a ghost listing case this would say MFN even though the SKU is from an FBA listing.

 - Search for the SKU from the XML.
-If there is a tick on the FBA column, then you are dealing with a ghost listing.
+If there is a tick on the FBA column, then you are potentially dealing with a ghost listing for this SKU.

 Why ghost listings can happen when using Linnworks:

-By default whenever you list or link an FBA listing in Linnworks, then the system automatically enables the Ignore sync setting.
+By default, whenever you list or link an FBA listing in Linnworks, the system automatically enables the Ignore sync setting.
 This is done to prevent Linnworks from sending any stock level updates to this listing as all stock levels for FBA listings should be handled by Amazon themselves.
-If the Ignore Sync tick is removed, then Linnworks sends stock level updates and an extra listing - as described at the beginning of this article - is created.
+If the Ignore Sync tick is removed, then Linnworks sends stock level updates and an extra listing is created - as described at the beginning of this article.

 Mostly this happens in two cases:

-- The Ignore Sync is unticked by a user.
+- The Ignore Sync is manually unticked by a user.

 Linnworks automatically adds the Ignore Sync tick back to the listing if it still remains an FBA during the next Listing Download sync, but this only runs once every 12 hours.
-If there is a stock level update to the SKU prior to the sync finishing, updates are sent to the channel for the FBA listing as well since Ignore has yet to be enabled.
+If there is a stock level update to the SKU prior to the sync finishing, stock level updates are sent to the channel for the FBA listing as well since Ignore has yet to be enabled.

 To prevent the issue: